 We are transparent about our funding sources.
-We ensure that funders have no influence over the conclusions that we reach in our fact-checked claim articles.
-The professional background of all our key figures can be reviewed on our Personnel page.
-Anyone can contact us at email@example.com; we will respond to all messages received.
+We ensure that funders have no influence over the conclusions that we reach in our fact checks.

 FactCheckNI is a company limited by guarantee, registered in Northern Ireland at Companies House (Company Registration Number: NI660549).
-The company was established with the objective of improving fact-checking and critical thinking skills in Northern Ireland.
-FactCheckNI a non-profit, Community Interest Company (CIC), where all generated surplus income will be reinvested in the company.
+The company was established with the objective of improving fact checking and critical thinking skills in Northern Ireland.
+FactCheckNI is a non-profit Community Interest Company (CIC), where all generated surplus income will be reinvested in the company.

-The project costs mainly cover paying for staff (managers, writers, and researchers) and training services (trainers).
+The project costs mainly cover paying for staff (researchers, writers, and editors) and training services (trainers).

 For the last financial period ended April 2021, project costs were £53,356.